Application Process Overview

 DO NOT use the “I want to help people” theme if possible.

-DO NOT devote too much space to writing about other people (family, patients, an optometrist you know).
+DO NOT devote too much space to writing about other people (family, patients, a PA you know).

 DO NOT summarize or merely repeat what is on the activity list on your primary application.